yashhvyass/video-editor/README.md

 # React Video Editor (Open Source Edition)

-**Note:** The active repository for this project has been moved to [reactvideoeditor/free-react-video-editor](https://github.com/reactvideoeditor/free-react-video-editor).
-Please visit this link for the latest updates, contributions, and issues.

 A free, open-source basic video editor example that runs directly in your web browser.
 This project serves as a foundation for video editing capabilities and is a simplified version of the full-featured [React Video Editor](https://www.reactvideoeditor.com/).

 Built with: